 Appointing a Financial Power of Attorney is typically done with the assistance of a legal professional or Public Trustee.
 This is because the document must be structured in a certain way and signed by a ‘prescribed witness’ in order to be valid.
-Under the Powers of Attorney Act 2003 a prescribed witness includes:
+A prescribed witness generally includes a solicitor, but each state has specific requirements.

-This witness must explain the full impact of Power of Attorney, and confirm you understand before watching you sign the document.
-The nominated Attorney should also sign the form to accept their appointment for the role.
+This witness must explain the full impact of the Power of Attorney, and confirm you understand the document before watching you sign the it.
+The nominated Attorney should also sign the document to accept their appointment for the role.

 Some state or territory authorities have created a template which can be used to create your own Power of Attorney document.
 The document must contain the name and address of the Principal and the person being appointed as the Attorney.
 It should include detailed instructions around how they can use assets, and any limitations on using funds.

 Safewill has also launched a new service through our platform allowing you to appoint a Power of Attorney on your laptop or mobile device.
-The easy-to-use form allows you to customise your preferences, and each document is verified by a lawyer for your own protection.
+The easy-to-use form allows you to customise your preferences.

 Appointing a Financial Power of Attorney can give you peace of mind that your affairs will be looked after when you can’t do it yourself.
 The legal document allows you to appoint a trusted person to make financial and legal decisions for you how and when you want.